Category Archives: Fishing Reports

 Livingston

-GOOD. slightly stained; 89 degrees; 0.26 feet below pool.
-Catching a lot of white bass in 8-12 feet of water with white and chartreuse slabs.
+GOOD. slightly stained; 80 degrees; 1.98 feet below pool.
+Very little boater traffic.
+White bass are in depths at 8-20 feet of water.
 Report by Michael Richardson, Lake Livingston Adventures.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Martin Creek